JarvisLee0423/GREAT-Stereo/README.md

 # :rocket: GREAT-Stereo (ICCV 2025) :rocket:
-This repository contains the source code for our paper:
+This repository contains the source code for our paper.

 **Global Regulation and Excitation via Attention Tuning for Stereo Matching (GREAT-Stereo)**
 <a href="TBC">